megiddon/ECM1400-battleships/README.md

 GNU/Linux or MacOS:

-_Navivate to the **docs** folder in the command line and run **Makefile**
+Navivate to the **docs** folder in the command line and run **Makefile**

 Windows:

-_Navigate to the **docs** folder in the command line and run **make html**
+Navigate to the **docs** folder in the command line and run **make html**

 Note that the documentation is automatically generated based off the docstrings in each module.
 Docstrings must be structured in (https://peps.python.org/pep-0287/ reST)) format.
-More information on this can be found (https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html "here").
+More information on this can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html).

 ## License